mschoeffel/DesignPattern/src/script/JavaQuestions.md

 }
 ```
 ## <a name="q-4-13"></a> 4.13 Can super class reference variable can hold an object of sub class?
+Yes.\
+Since object is super class of all classes, an Object reference variable can also hold an instance of any
+class for example.

 ## <a name="q-4-14"></a> 4.14 Is multiple inheritance allowed in Java?
 No multiple inheritance is not allowed in Java.
 Therefore you can make use of Interfaces.